 - He will generally love to spend all of his time with you.

-- He is a high energy dog who will require around 60 minutes of exercise daily.
+- He is a high-energy dog requiring around 60 minutes of daily exercise.

-- He should be placed with an active family who can guarantee this.
+- Beagle Pitbull mixes should be placed with an active family who can guarantee this.

 - The Beaglebull does not like to spend too long on his own.